Capu Midia Training Range: Organized activities

 In addition to the air defense activities, for both national units and subunits, tactical exercises with units from NATO or other states are also organized at the base.
 These include landing exercises, training camps, and exercises for special forces.
 Countries that participated in these exercises include France, Belgium, the United States of America, Canada, Germany, Moldova, Israel, the Netherlands, Slovenia, Bulgaria and Georgia.

 The range also hosts testing or reception activities for different types of weapons, with or without live firings of surface-to-air, ship-to-air, air-to-air, air-to-ground, surface-to-surface, ship-to-ship, surface-to-ship and air-to-ship weapon systems.
 Other activities are carried out for economic operators and research agencies such as the Romanian Space Agency.

 The base also has several facilities, such as firing ranges for infantry weapons, a sports base, training rooms, accommodation spaces, medical support, storage spaces, and others.

+Deployments at the base

+At the requests of the Romanian authorities, a MAMBA surface-to-air missile system has been deployed at the base as part of Mission Aigle since May 2022.
+The system is fully integrated within NATO's defense systems, and can be commanded by Romanian and NATO systems via a tactical data link.